Cornell University, Ph.D., Infrastructure Systems and Transportation Engineering, 2011

 Anna C.Y.
 Li, Ningxiong Xu, Linda Nozick, Rachel Davidson (2011).“Bilevel optimization for integrated shelter location analysis and transportation planning for hurricane events.”
 ASCE, Journal of Infrastructure Systems, 17(4).

 President, Associated Consulting Services LLC (2016 – Present)

-As the founder, Anna is responsible for acquiring, managing and delivering every project in the company.
-Her focus areas include data analysis, traffic engineering, traffic safety assessment, transportation planning, freeway and arterial traffic operations.
+As the founder and owner, Anna is responsible for acquiring, managing and delivering every project in the company.
+Her focus areas include transportation data analytics, traffic engineering, traffic safety assessment, transportation planning, freeway and arterial traffic operations.

-Led the production of high quality pavement marking plans and development of traffic simulation models for work zone staging analysis.
-Anna also served as the technical advisor on several University research projects.
+Anna led the production of high quality pavement marking plans and development of traffic simulation models for work zone staging analysis.
+Anna also served as the technical advisor on various University research projects.

-During the first two years at MnDOT, Anna joined the Engineering rotation program to gain a broader perspective on transportation industry.
-She worked on roadway design, utilities, bridge construction, pavement research, and intelligent transportation systems.
+During the first two years at MnDOT, Anna joined the rotational program to gain a broader perspective on transportation industry.
+She worked on roadway design, utilities, bridge and roadway construction, pavement research, and intelligent transportation systems.

 This is where I ramble about lifestyle, entrepreneurship, travel, and much more.Go to the blog

 Whether it's a project pitch or just sharing of a fun idea, I'd love to hear from you!